top of page

 Research in human behavior shows that men experience or express grief differently than women.
 Men are more likely to grieve in silence or isolation, and to use work or other activities to distract themselves.
 They may also describe their grief in physical terms, such as tightness in the chest or a knot in the stomach.
 Whereas, women tend to share, tell their story seeking support and connection.

-This is my invitation to together make an 8 session commitment to you and I weekly go for a 90 minute hour walk.
+This is my invitation to together make an 8 session commitment where you and I weekly go for a 90 minute walk.
 Not a hike or jog, just a walk.
-I sincerely wish to hear your Grief Story, because as I and countless other men have discovered, sometimes you just need someone to walk beside you, a Valley-Walker, a Grief Confidant if you would, someone who understands how to be present with just their presence.
+I sincerely wish to hear ‘Your Story’, because as I and countless others have discovered, sometimes you just need someone to walk beside you, a Valley-Walker, a Grief Confidant if you would, someone who understands how to be present with just their presence.

 Having personally walked the path of grief, at times a mental health nightmare, I have discovered that by creating a new path, via a paradigm shift in the way that we identify with that which has driven us into this valley, grief will no longer be a tyrannical teacher, but a gracious guide.